Vonage/vonage-python-sdk/V3_TO_V4_SDK_MIGRATION_GUIDE.md

 # Vonage Python SDK v3 to v4 Migration Guide

 This is a guide to help you migrate from using v3 of the Vonage Python SDK to using the new v4 `vonage` package.
 It has feature parity with the v3 package and contains many enhancements and structural changes.
-We will only be supporting v4 from its release.
+We will only be supporting v4 from the time of its full release.

 The Vonage Python SDK (`vonage`) contains methods and data models to help you use many of Vonage's APIs.
-It also includes support for the new network APIs announced by Vonage.
+It also includes support for the new mobile network APIs announced by Vonage.

 ## Contents